-Looking to dine out at the best Yorkville restaurants in Toronto?
+Looking to dine out at the best restaurants in Yorkville, Toronto?

-History of Yorkville Restaurants
+History of Restaurants in Yorkville

 Govani shared, “long before there was a Nespresso, or a Whole Foods, or a STK Steak, there was a hood where young, still-undiscovered poets like Margaret Atwood would do readings at the long-gone Bohemian Embassy, and where the classic, equally nostalgia-giving Riverboat provided a stage to nascent talents like Neil Young and Joni Mitchell.
-For those roaming about Yorkville in this age of hashtags and right-swiping, it might be entirely lost to them that in the 1960s, it really as a village unto itself – the Canadian counterpart to Greenwich and Height-Ashburty!”
+For those roaming about Yorkville in this age of hashtags and right-swiping, it might be entirely lost to them that in the 1960s, it really as a village unto itself – the Canadian counterpart to Greenwich and Haight-Ashbury!”

 Govani continued, “still others cart memories of its second metamorphosis in the 80s and early 90s when Yuppies ran amok, and the area became a kind of a ground zero for the Bonfire of the Vanities era.
 Nudged by increased film production in town, and the coinage of the term, Hollywood North, Yorkville turned into a celebrity fishbowl starring Mel Gibson, Rod Stewart, Cher and the like.
 The strengthening of TIFF – then called the Festival of Festivals – also gave the place a certain heat.
 On 9/11 – which actually happened during the fest, and when the world, and TIFF abruptly stopped – I have a vivid memory of being at the pool, where I watched Ben Kingsley do laps at the old Four Seasons!”